California Legislation Center//

 AB 86 by Democrat Party Assemblywoman Tasha Boerner would require the California State Board of Education to adopt K-8 "sexual health education materials."
 All based on the anti-family 2019 curriculum frameworks requiring kids to be positively taught to accept masturbation, oral sex, teen fornication, homosexuality, bisexuality, transsexuality, abortion, and more.

-Status | Votes: AB 86 has been sent to the Assembly Appropriations Committee after its March 12 passage by the Assembly Education Committee (voting yes was nearly every Democrat + Republicans Josh Hoover of east Sacramento County and Leticia Castillo of west Riverside County; Democrat Robert Garcia of Rancho Cucamonga did not vote).
+Status | Votes: AB 86 on April 9 was referred to the "suspense file" of the Assembly Appropriations Committee.
+Earlier, this bad bill passed the Assembly Education Committee on March 12 (voting yes was nearly every Democrat + Republicans Josh Hoover of east Sacramento County and Leticia Castillo of west Riverside County; Democrat Robert Garcia of Rancho Cucamonga did not vote).

 AB 1468 by Democrat Party Assemblyman Rick Zbur + 30 other Democrats would promote racist "ethnic studies" in all government-run high schools, including those with 9th graders.
 This bill would require the California State Board of Education to develop and adopt " curriculum frameworks and instructional materials for ethnic studies" by Jan.
 1, 2028.
 It would also require "ethnic studies" curriculum, instruction, and instructional materials to "foster multicultural respect and understanding and focus on the domestic experience and stories of historically marginalized peoples in American society."
 More about AB 1468, which "LGBTQIA+" activists have coauthored.